In-Ground vs. Above-Ground Pools

 If you want a pool in a hurry or are on a tight budget, an above-ground pool is an option.
-The advantage is that they take just a few days to install, they arrive in a kit form to your yard and are erected by a team of installers.
+The advantage is that they take just a few days to install, they arrive in a kit form and are erected by a team of installers.

 Many higher-end above-ground pools include decking and railing options that are included in the price or can be added on at purchase.
-They can be heated to extend your swimming time.
-An above-ground pool is, by far, the least-expensive option for a pool.
-Kids love them, and built-in fencing and locking gate options make them safe as long as an adult monitors them.
+Heaters can be added to extend your swimming season.
+An above-ground pool is, by far, the least expensive option for a pool.
+Kids love them, and built-in fencing and locking gate options make them safe.

 The main disadvantage of an above-ground pool is that it generally adds no value to your home.
 They also have some of the same problems as in-ground pools, such as water evaporation and maintenance issues.
 They typically come in just either 48 inches deep or 52 inches deep so they are not suitable or safe for diving, should that be your sport.